Sonic Colors: Sonic Colors: Ultimate

 In May 2021, a remastered version, Sonic Colors: Ultimate, was announced for release on Nintendo Switch, PlayStation 4, Windows (via the Epic Games Store), and Xbox One.
 Developed by Blind Squirrel Games (Note: Nintendo Switch and Xbox One versions co-developed by Ridiculous Games) as part of the Sonic series' 30th anniversary, it was released worldwide on September 7, 2021, and in Japan and East Asia on September 9 of that year.
-A version for Amazon Luna was also made available on April 21, 2022.
-On February 6, 2023, Sonic Colors: Ultimate was also released on Steam.
+Additionally, the game was released for Amazon Luna on April 21, 2022, and for Steam on February 6, 2023.

-Along with enhanced visuals, an improved frame rate, and a newly recorded soundtrack, the remaster, which is based on the Wii version, features new additions including assistance by Tails, which replaces the traditional lives mechanic from the original game, allowing Tails to rescue Sonic from dangerous falls for a limited amount of uses, the "Jade Ghost" Wisp power-up from Team Sonic Racing, which lets Sonic pass through solid objects and access new routes; a Rival Rush mode in which players race against Metal Sonic; unlockable cosmetic options with a new currency called "Park Tokens", including some based on the 2020 film; new voice lines from Kate Higgins, who reprises her role as the voice of Tails from the original game in English (Ryō Hirohashi in Japanese); and voiceovers in French, German, Italian and Spanish.
+Based on the Wii version, the remaster's aesthetic changes include overhauled visuals and a newly recorded soundtrack.
+Gameplay changes include a re-imagined lives mechanic and a "Jade Ghost" Wisp power-up based on the one from Team Sonic Racing.
+Additional updates include a Rival Rush mode featuring Metal Sonic and unlockable cosmetic options, such as some based on the 2020 film.
+In addition to new voice lines from Kate Higgins, who reprises her role as the voice of Tails from the original game in English (Ryō Hirohashi in Japanese); additional voiceovers were included in French, German, Italian and Spanish.
 To coincide with the release of the game, a two-episode animated miniseries, Sonic Colors: Rise of the Wisps, was released in August 2021.

 Reception

+Sonic Colors: Ultimate received "mixed or average" reviews according to review aggregator Metacritic.

-Shortly after its early access on September 3, several Twitter users started reporting several bugs and glitches not present in the original, with the Switch version in particular being derided due to having far more technical issues than the other releases, such as an inferior frame-rate compared to the other versions, significantly longer load times and flashing lights that could induce a potential photosensitive epileptic seizure.
-Some of these issues have since been patched, and the others are planned to be patched in the future.
+Shortly after its early access on September 3, several Twitter users started reporting several bugs and glitches not present in the original.
+The Switch version in particular was derided due to having far more technical issues than the other releases, such as an inferior frame-rate compared to the other versions, significantly longer load times and flashing lights that could induce a potential photosensitive epileptic seizure.
 Criticism was also directed towards the sound effects being incorrectly panned when playing with stereo sound, as well as the in-game cutscenes that were upscaled from 480p to 4K using artificial intelligence, resulting in noticeable artifacting.
-Reception for the remixed music has also been mixed.
-In addition, people data mining through the PC version found that it had used Godot Engine without proper credit, which Blind Squirrel stated would be addressed in a patch.
+In addition, people data mining through the PC version found that it had used Godot Engine without proper credit.

-Sonic Colors: Ultimate received "mixed or average" reviews according to review aggregator Metacritic.
+Through December of 2021, numerous patches were released to address these issues.
+The final and most substantial update also added the option to toggle various changes from the original game.
+Most notably, players can toggle between the original and remixed soundtracks.